chrisreadscode/paira/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# Developer Documentation
+## Table of Contents
+- Getting Started
+- Project Overview

-## Developer Documentation - Getting Started
+## Getting Started

 (0.0) Please kindly open the terminal, either in or outside of VS Code, go to the Desktop folder (or where you would like the project folder to be on your computer) and then kindly run